Which Operating System should I have on my router? Is pfSense better than OPNSense?

 This is one of the most asked questions we get.
 Should I have pfSense or OPNSense, or maybe IPFire or OpenWRT/LEDE?

-Here are few basic recommendations we make, depending on what you want to use your hardware for.
+Here are a few basic recommendations we make, depending on what you want to use your hardware for.

-I want something powerful and simple
+I want something powerful and simple.

 You should get pfSense or OPNSense.
-Both of these operating systems are mature, full-featured and have a lot of documentation online.
+Both of these operating systems are mature, full-featured, and have a lot of documentation online.

-pfSense has been around for longer, so the community is bigger and there's more documentation online.
+pfSense has been around for longer, so the community is bigger, and there's more documentation online.

-I want to have wireless in my router
+I want to have wireless in my router.

 That's easy!
 You should use OpenWRT.

-You should NOT use pfSense or OPNSense - they don't support 802.11ac, and have sub-optimal 802.11n support.
+You should NOT use pfSense or OPNSense - they don't support 802.11ac and have sub-optimal 802.11n support.

 See more information about OpenWRT performance here.

-I want to use my router as a VPN client with OpenVPN
+I want to use my router as a VPN client with OpenVPN.

-pfSense, OPNSense and OpenWRT are working great with OpenVPN.
+pfSense, OPNSense, and OpenWRT are working great with OpenVPN.

-How about Untangle?
+How about other operating systems?